evocn/lambda/content/proposal.md

 ---

-## Rules
+# Rules
 The game will use my custom system, ***Rubicon***, whose rules are found [here](/lambda/rules/).

 ***Notes on the rules***
-* The system has no explicit progression built in.
-Instead, progression is made clear through the world and the choices a character makes.
+* The system has no defined progression built in.
+Instead, progression is tied to goals.
 * I use a flattened version of ability cooldowns called Skill Points (SP).
 Everyone has them, and they govern a character's ability to perform heroic feats like spells and special abilities.
 * Encumberance is a pretty key aspect of the system.
 The game cares about load, travel time, and the like.
 * The system is built around choice and tradeoff.
 Dump stats have consequences.
 * There are only a few character archetypes at the outset.
 I tend to stick to the core archetypes: Fighter, Thief, Wizard, Cleric, Leader.
 You will note, however, that within each are options which create specialization, and more will arise as the game is played.

-## Length
+# Length
 The game I run tends towards discrete chunks, which I call ***arcs.***
 The typical arc is 3 sessions.

 To begin, I propose we play through one arc, and proceed from there.

-## My Style
+# My Style
 I tend to run fast and loose.
 Combats last less than 20 minutes.
 I expect players to be pretty active during play.
 The game should be nimble!

 I like to run a game in-person, without miniatures.
 I like to play with music.